mutagen-io/mutagen/README.md

   permissions when updating files.
 The only permission propagated by Mutagen is executability or lack thereof.
 Any other permissions are left untouched for existing files and set to user-only access for newly created files.
-This is by design, since Mutagen's raison d'être is remote development.
+This is by design, since Mutagen's main purpose is remote development.
 Nothing in the current design precludes adding more extensive permission propagation in the future.
 - Mutagen has a **best-effort** safety mechanism that prevents propagation of